nelmio/alice/README.md

         lastname: <lastName()>
         city: <city()>
 ```

 ### Including files ###

-You may include files to your fixtures.
-Let's look at an example:
+You may include other files from your fixtures using the top-level `include` key:

-Your fixture file:

 ```yaml
 include: